PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 terminal-layout, SE-FC/Gather, core runtime, phase-store, and architecture contracts.
 The sole expected failure is the intentionally absent dedicated summary owner.
 Targeted Ruff and whitespace checks passed.

+## Final PRELU prune-aware summary implementation

+`run_prelu_transpose_passthrough_summary(model_ir, layout_state=...)` now owns
+the tensor-count snapshot, one raw PRELU passthrough invocation, exact `LayoutState` forwarding, and the non-negative prune delta.
+The final stats target remains while its lowerer-local count variable is removed.
+The lowerer uses the existing integer-mapping `_stats_have_positive_count` predicate, so a rewrite or prune-only cleanup still triggers the same reconciliation phase.

+The raw lowerer wrapper and its graph-index/layout/max-rewrite/candidate forwarding remain defined.
+The layout-recovery and late-binary-recovery PRELU paths remain raw and unchanged; architecture coverage fixes the total raw owner use at those two paths plus the new summary owner.
+The preceding SE-FC/Gather guard, following consecutive-Reshape cleanup, public behavior, artifacts, dependencies, TensorFlow isolation, and the full 128/128 phase-result store are unchanged.
+The summary remains outside that store.

+Final sequential validation under core-only `uv`:

+- focused dedicated-summary contracts: `4 passed in 0.56s`;
+- affected terminal-layout, SE-FC/Gather, core runtime, store, and architecture
+  contracts: `392 passed in 21.86s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.85s`;
+- synthetic core runtime contracts: `55 passed in 0.94s`;
+- result contracts: `196 passed in 9.37s`;
+- phase-store capacity contracts: `2 passed in 0.53s`;
+- TensorFlow/tf-keras import blocking, default/direct conversion, and `-cotof`
+  contracts: `11 passed in 9.68s`;
+- targeted Ruff, bytecode compilation, 128/128 audit, and whitespace checks: passed.

+No real-model corpus conversion was repeated because focused runtime coverage proves exact layout-state forwarding plus stable and prune-only schema preservation, while affected and architecture gates preserve the raw owner use count, both other production paths, reconciliation semantics, and neighboring boundaries.